 The 707 was originally designed for medium- to long-range flights.
-While other jets had been used in commercial flights prior to the 707, mechanical issues were a common problem.
+While other jets had been used in commercial flights before the 707, mechanical issues were a common problem.
 With the 707, Boeing made air travel more attainable and kicked off the “Jet Age.”

-Boeing capitalized on recent developments to military aircraft and a shortage of viable commercial airliners in designing the 707.
-The combination of range, passenger capacity, and high speeds of the 707 were unmatched in the middle of the century.
-In 1959, a modified 707 even became President Dwight Eisenhower’s Air Force One.
+Boeing capitalized on recent developments in military aircraft and a shortage of viable commercial airliners in designing the 707.
+The range, passenger capacity, and high speeds of the 707 were unmatched in the middle of the century.
+In 1959, a modified 707 became President Dwight Eisenhower’s Air Force One.

 Eventually, the 707 revolutionized commercial air travel to such an extent that it turned itself obsolete for that purpose.
 As more passengers took to the sky, larger cabins than the 707 offered were needed.
 Further innovations in flight speed and fuel capacity also made the 707 less viable for commercial airlines.
 The final commercial flight of a Boeing 707 occurred in 2013.

-While the 707 is no longer used for commercial flights, a number of 707s and its variants remain operational in specific applications.
+While the 707 is no longer used for commercial flights, many 707s and their variants remain operational in specific applications.
 Several national Air Force branches continue to fly 707s for transportation, refueling, and reconnaissance.

 707 Plane Derivatives